Daylight Saving Time Tips — 9 Hints for Springing Forward

 4. Use Dramatic Wake-ups

-While you’re moving backwards before the change, your baby may begin waking early.
+While you’re moving backward before the change, your baby may begin waking early.
 Remember that waking an hour earlier will be the goal, so if it’s just an hour, great!

 If it’s more than an hour, consider using The Shuffle to encourage your child back to sleep in the morning.
 Follow that with a “dramatic wake-up”, where you go into their room at the appropriate time, open the shades, turn on the lights, and give a cheerful, “good morning!”